Tennis Mental Training (With Jelena Dokic)Jul 26, 2022

 Using self-talk like “Let's go, this won’t last, I know where I’m going, I ain't staying here, this is temporary” always helps us to deal with and push through challenges.
 Having the capacity to focus through hardship is a skill that really can only be honed through placing ourselves in or having to deal with challenging situations.

 When we think we have it bad, there is always someone doing it worse than us.
 Look ahead and work out a plan to get yourself there.
 No matter where you are now, you can always get where you want to go.
 Most of the time we need people to help us chart the course.
-Chose them wisely and look for people that have your wellness and happiness at the forefront of their thoughts.
+Chose them wisely and look for people that have your wellness and happiness at the forefront of their thoughts and actions.

 Let’s commit to working on our resilience and focus – Forever